-- 1 Locate bicycle parking facilities within the project area.
-If possible, covered bicycle parking is 2 preferred. - 3 Design the materials and transitions in the area west of the cul-de-sac to allow cyclists to easily 4 transition to sharing the Water Street NW roadway with vehicles as an alternate route to reduce 5 congestion on the mixed-use trail along Water/K Streets NW for those cyclists who feel 6 comfortable riding amongst traffic. - 7 Outside of the project area, within the primary transportation study area and the 1-mile surrounding area, 8 the future developer of the proposed action should work with DDOT and with the appropriate entities to - 9 implement the improvements noted in the Georgetown Transportation Study, identify and fund - 10 improvements to alleviate the gaps and barriers noted in the Existing Conditions bicycle section (Section - 3.3.2), and continue work on the moveDC bicycle recommendations.
-11
+- Installation of bicycle parking facilities in the project area by the developer.
+If possible, covered bicycle parking is preferred. - Designing the materials and transitions in the area west of the cul-de-sac to allow cyclists to easily transition to sharing the Water Street NW roadway with vehicles as an alternate route to reduce congestion on the mixed-use trail along Water/K Streets NW. - 12 Outside of the project area, the following additional actions are recommended: - Installation of bicycle route signs by NPS or DDOT to highlight the mixed-use trail along Water/K Streets NW and indicate how and where it connects to other local bicycle facilities, as recommended in the Georgetown Transportation Study (HNTB 2008). - Within the primary transportation study area and the 1-mile surrounding area, the future developer of the proposed action should work with DDOT and with the appropriate entities to coordinate refinement of the K Street/Water Street concept plan and recommendations between the EA design and the design developed by DDOT and the Georgetown BID, implement the improvements noted in the Georgetown Transportation Study, identify and fund improvements to alleviate the gaps and barriers noted in the Existing Conditions bicycle section (Section 3.3.2), and continue work on the moveDC bicycle recommendations.

-12 6.3 Transit
+23 6.3 Transit

-13 NPS employees are already encouraged to use transit when feasible, therefore no internal or external project area mitigations for transit are recommended.
-14
+NPS employees are already encouraged to use transit when feasible, therefore no internal or external project area mitigations for transit are proposed.
+It is recommended that the developer(s) of the sites encourage visitors, facility users, and employees to take transit or non-automotive modes of transportation whenever possible.

-6.4 Trucks and Buses 15
+28 6.4 Trucks and Buses